-POLS M122 - 1-3 Units Independent Studies-Political Science
+POLS M122 - 1 to 3 Units Independent Studies - Political Science

-Prerequisite: None Class Hours: 1-3 lecture
+Class Hours: 1 to 3 lecture

-Allows an independent project (approved by the instructor or dean) to expand knowledge of political science through research, lab work or field trips.
+Allows an independent project (approved by instructor and dean) to expand knowledge of political science through research, lab work or field trips.
 Includes one-on-one work with instructor.
 May require off-campus activities.
 May be taken for a maximum of six (6) units.
-(Formerly POLS M22A/B) Transfer credit: CSU; UC (determined after admission)
+(Formerly POLS M22A and POLS M22B.)
+Applies to Associate Degree.
+Transfer credit: CSU; UC (determined after admission)